 Ragweed pollen is very light, making it easy for the wind to carry it for miles.
 In fact, it has been found in the ocean as far as 400 miles away from the coast and two miles up in the air.

 Don’t let ragweed follow you around.
-If you spend a lot of time outside, change your clothes and wash them as soon as you come inside.
-Shower and shampoo your hair every night to keep pollen out of your bed.
+Cover your hair when you go outside or wash it at night to remove pollen.
 Also have everyone who enters your home leave their shoes at the door.

 Immunotherapy May Provide Relief